“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

 What an inspiring reason to start your business.
 I’m sure mothers out there would relate to the angsts of this problem and would love to get extra support from someone like you!

 I would assume that working with mothers and babies is a rewarding job; but what would you say has been your biggest achievement and proudest moment so far in your career/business and why?

 The biggest compliment and achievement for me is women referring my services to one another.
 I have never advertised Holistic Babies London, I did not even have a website for a while!
-Yet, women shared their experience with me on social networks, mums groups etc. This is why I had to recruit five wonderful Newborn Care Specialists, I became too busy to handle it all myself.
+Yet, women shared their experiences with me on social networks, mums groups, etc. This is why I had to recruit five wonderful Newborn Care Specialists, I became too busy to handle it all myself.

 Congratulations Stephanie!
 Having people positively recognise and talk about you and what you do is definitely something to be proud of!
 Can you tell us what’s the best part of guiding families and being a breastfeeding and sleeping expert?
 And how does this empower a woman and her child?

 First, I would never call myself an expert.
 I feel it is a word that really disempowers parents.
-Yes, I know “babies” but parents know their baby, they are the experts.
+Yes, I know “babies” but parents know their babies, they are the experts.

 The best part of this job is to watch parents grow into their role, to watch them become more confident.
 It is amazing what can be achieved when you tell people “what does your instinct tell you?” and they realise they had the answer all along!

 We all instinctively know how to raise babies, but Westernised societies are putting doubts in our heads.
 The lack of community around us means there are not many people to empower us.
 Therefore we have to re-create those communities.
 And this is what my team and I are doing: replacing that community, passing on knowledge and skills, and cheering along!